 - Take steps to safety plan, including changing your locks and your phone number.

 Ongoing safety planning is important after receiving the order.
-Women can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
+People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey protective orders, but some do no. It is important to build on the things you have already been doing to keep yourself safe.
 Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support.
 To find a shelter or an advocate at a local program, please visit the DE Advocates and Shelters page.

 I was not granted an order of protection from abuse.
 What are my options?